fuhengwu2021/coderepo/extra/README.md

 **Recommendation**: For 10M+ context length, use **vLLM** which successfully supports it with FP8 E4M3 + Hybrid KV Cache Manager.
 If SGLang is required, consider testing with CPU offload options or reducing context length to 5M-6M tokens.

+**Root Cause Analysis**: See `SGLANG_VS_VLLM_MEMORY_ANALYSIS.md` for detailed analysis.
+The key difference is that **SGLang uses static pre-allocation** for KV cache pool (requires full capacity upfront), while **vLLM uses dynamic paged allocation** (allocates on-demand).
+This causes SGLang to OOM during model loading when trying to pre-allocate KV cache for 10M context.

 **Performance Analysis:**
 - **2M context**: Processing 2M+ tokens in ~6.7 minutes demonstrates SGLang can handle large contexts
   - Slower than vLLM (403s vs 69s), but still functional